 Students entering with a master’s degree will take a qualifying exam after the second semester of study.
 PLC co-directors may waive this requirement for qualified MA students.

 Students who fail the qualifying examination may take it once again.
 Students not admitted to the doctoral program in PLC may continue work toward a master’s degree in philosophy or comparative literature.

-Students are required to demonstrate proficiency in French and German.
+Students are required to demonstrate proficiency in two languages other than English.
 The standard proficiency-level evaluations accepted by the Comparative literature Department are used.
 These, however, represent minimal requirements, and students are advised to develop stronger proficiency in languages essential to their dissertations.
-Students are expected to have satisfied the language requirements by the end of their fifth semester of study.
+Students are expected to have satisfied the language requirements before they take their comprehensive exams.